pico2/Arianrhod/TempSync/SublimeText Packages/GoSublime/README.md

 Intro
 -----

 GoSublime is a Golang plugin collection for the text editor [SublimeText](http://www.sublimetext.com/) providing code completion and other IDE-like features.
-Both Sublime Text versions 2 and 3 are supported.
+Only Sublime Text **3** is supported.

 Features
 --------